 Many of the parents had been raised on Mount Margaret Mission and had achieved very high standards of education and so now held senior positions in business and government.
 They were frustrated therefore when they saw their children leaving school early and being unable to perform basic numeracy and literacy tasks.

 In April 1980, a group of Aboriginal people formed a committee to investigate the possibility of forming an independent Aboriginal school that would emphasise high academic standards within a Christian context.
 They wanted to replicate the strengths of the Mount Margaret mission of the 1930s to 1960s.

 CAPS Coolgardie was opened in 1981 under the principalship of Mr John Tyndall and stressed the principles of Christian education, remediation programs, extension of students according to their individual needs, success in numeracy and literacy, widening the knowledge and understandings of students, and fostering a strong social conscience, personal respect and leadership skills.
 Non-Aboriginal children were not excluded from enrolment at CAPS and the school has had a continual stream of non-Aboriginal children move through the school, especially in the primary section.

 The school also emphasised learning as a life long process so that Aboriginal people would be able to make sound decisions in life in the future.

 It aimed at linking education with employment and training and, while it stressed an academic approach, it also worked to develop a strong relationship with CAPS Wongutha as a VET training institution for appropriate Year 11 & 12 students.

 The founding members of the School Board embraced the Christian faith and desired to see a Christian environment develop to surround their children during their education.
 This is because they saw the Christian faith as being the cornerstone to individual achievement.

-Excellence in education with all students being offered learning opportunities that are tailored at their level and needs while also being challenging.
+Excellence in education with all students being offered learning opportunities that are tailored at their levels and needs while also being challenged.